Lower bounds for graph bootstrap percolation via properties of polynomials: Tori and Grids

-In this section, we apply Theorem~\ref{thm:dim_Lowerbound} to determine $m_e(G,r)$ for grids and tori in arbitrary dimensions.
+In this section, we apply Theorem~\ref{thm:dim_Lowerbound} \b{to obtain recursive formulas for} $m_e(G,r)$ for tori and grids in arbitrary dimensions.
 In fact, our results are more general as they apply to the Cartesian products of arbitrary graphs with cycles and paths.
-The cases of the grids and tori will follow easily from those by simple inductions.
-First we prove an upper bound on $m_e(G\square C_k,r)$ by constructing a percolating set of appropriate size.
+The cases of the tori and grids will follow easily from those by simple inductions.
+First we prove an upper bound on $m_e(G\square C_k,r)$ by constructing a percolating set of appropriate size. \b{Here we assume $r>1$, since, trivially, $m_e(G,0)=0$ and $m_e(G,1)=1$ for every connected graph $G$. }

-\begin{proposition} Let $r>0$, $k \ge 3$ be integers, and $G=(V,E)$ be a graph.
+\begin{proposition} Let \b{$r>1$}, $k \ge 3$ be integers, and $G=(V,E)$ be a graph.
 We have